 The Group may experience product contamination, whether by accident or deliberate malicious intent, during supply chain or manufacturing processes, or may otherwise fail to comply with the Group's quality standards.
+The Group may also receive threats of malicious tampering.

-Product contamination may expose the Group to significant costs associated with recalling products from the market or temporarily ceasing production.
+Product contamination or threats of contamination may expose the Group to significant costs associated with recalling products from the market or temporarily ceasing production.
 In addition, adult tobacco consumers may lose confidence in the specific brand affected by the contamination, resulting in reputational damage and a loss of sales volume and market share.
-In addition, the Group could be subject to liability and costs associated with civil and criminal actions as well as regulatory sanctions brought in connection with a contamination of the Group's products.
+The Group could be subject to liability and costs associated with civil and criminal actions as well as regulatory sanctions brought in connection with a contamination of the Group's products.
 Each of these results may in turn have an adverse effect on the Group's results of operations and financial condition.